ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 Feeling comfortable with the course of action your family chooses

 It may be helpful to join an in-person support group or online community of childhood cancer survivors.
 Support groups also exist for parents of children diagnosed with cancer.
 This allows you to talk with people who have had similar first-hand experiences.
-Other options for finding support include talking with a friend or member of your health care team, individual counseling, or asking for assistance at the learning resource center of the place where you received treatment.
+Other options for finding support include talking with a friend or member of your health care team, individual counseling, or asking for assistance at the learning resource center of the place where your child received treatment.

 Changing role of caregivers